awsdocs/aws-dms-user-guide/doc_source/CHAP_Security.md

 **To create the dms\-access\-for\-endpoint IAM role for use with Amazon Redshift as a target database**

-1. Create a JSON file with the IAM policy following\.
+1. Create a JSON file with the following IAM policy\.
 Name the JSON file `dmsAssumeRolePolicyDocument3.json`\.

    ```
     {